openspim/openspim.github.io/µOpenSPIM.md

 layout: page
 description: How to acquire images, stacks, multi-view time-lapse recordings
 ---
-µOpenSPIM is an intuitive new graphical user interface (GUI), tailored for OpenSPIM users and relies on [µManager](https://micro-manager.org) run under [Fiji](https://fiji.sc).
+µOpenSPIM is an intuitive new graphical user interface (GUI), tailored for OpenSPIM users and relies on [µManager](https://micro-manager.org).

 ## Features of µOpenSPIM
-- a
-- b
-- c
+-   A complete overhaul of the GUI has been made including simple graphic visualizations and an improved control over Picrard’s 4D-stage.
+-   A user-friendly way of setting up multiview time lapse recordings with several positions and the option to acquire periodic and sporadic intervals with optional breaks during time-lapse recordings.
+-   A quick save function for nearly all acquisitions settings to save time in case an imaging session is interrupted or a similar session will take place at another time.
+-   Arduino UNO support for basic but efficient control of several connected hardware devices so that OpenSPIM users can quickly benefit from improved image acquisition speed and acquisition accuracy.
+-   An option for on-the-fly maximum intensity projections
+-   A Picard Stage calibration feature to correct rotational inaccuracies and to improve the 4D-USB stage control
+-   A tested Anti-drift logic similar to the old plugin but with new options that can help with keeping a drifting sample within the field of view during long term image acquisition.

 ## Acquisition
 The process of acquiring images ranges from snapping a single image to recording overnight (or longer) time lapses of samples from N different angles.